90t/book-club/README.md

-### Elastic Search
-- To integrate Elastic Search into my flask application I needed to reach out to the python eco system & install the python client
-- I again installed this package with the pip package manager with the command pip install elasticsearch
-- Next I needed to run elasticsearch in a sister terminal in my cloud9 terminal
-- This is where cloud9 refused to run a Elastic Search server find out why??

 ### Notifications & Messages
 - The notifications & messages feature was one of the main 2 features I wanted to implement in this project,
 - This was down to there dynamic nature